-All Contractors minimum of \$10 million for injuries or damage to third party persons or property for which the Contractor is legally liable; excludes Aviation Operators which a minimum of \$20 million for any one incident is required.
+All Contractors minimum of \$10 million for injuries or damage to third party persons or property for which the Contractor is legally liable;

+Aviation Operators only a minimum of \$20 million for any one incident.

 1.2.3.
 Professional Indemnity Insurance